 This violation is typically permit-specific.
-In the permit, the operations manual should describe whether they are covered by a fire department or if they use their own fire suppressant equipment.
+In the permit, the operations manual should describe whether the facility is covered by a fire department or if the facility will use on-site fire suppressant equipment.
 Whatever the case, fire suppression equipment should be consistent with the permit conditions.
-On equipment requiring fire suppression, if not present, a V1 may be issued.
-If a minimal a number of fire extinguishers are not operational a V1 may be issued.
+If fire suppressant equipment is called for in the permit, the required equipment must be onsite and operational.
+If fire suppressant equipment is not available a V1 may be issued.
+If a minimal a number is not operational a V1 may be issued.
 If a significant number are not operational then a V2 may be issued.
 By law fire extinguishers are to be checked at least annually.
 If a fire extinguisher has had the pin puller or not inspected within 12 months, it would not be considered operational.
-Facility personnel are required to do monthly inspections for lock pin, hose and gauge condition.
-The fire extinguisher needs to be rotated during this monthly inspection to insure the powder doesn't become hardened.
+Facility personnel are required to do monthly inspections for lock pin, hose, gauge and to ensure that nothing is obstructing the hose.
+The fire extinguisher needs to be rotated to ensure the powder doesn't become hardened.